UAVMK/UAVMK/README.md

 - 👋 Hi, I’m @UAVMK
-- 👀 I’m interested in coding the Python
+- 👀 I’m interested in coding the C++
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning C++
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...

 <!---